MoralisWeb3/changelog/2022-06-08-Ethereum-Testnet-Merge.md

 - applications on Ropsten should prepare to migrate to Goerli or Sepolia as soon as possible.

 ## How to ensure my app won't break?

+### Migrate to Goerli (Recommended)

+The best way to ensure no of your test environments break is to migrate to Goerli.
+Nothing will change for Goerli and Moralis already offers Goerli support in Moralis Nodes and Moralis API.

+- Get some goerli Ethers (gEth), from faucets: [goerli faucet](https://goerlifaucet.com/) or [Goerli Authenticated Faucet](https://goerli-faucet.mudit.blog/)
+- Migrate/Deploy your Smart Contract(s) to Goerli testnet.

+*IMPORTANT:* Goerli will be rebranded to Prater after the merge.

 ### Migrate to Sepolia

+Moralis is working on adding Sepolia testnet to Moralis Nodes and Moralis API.

+We expect this to be done at the merge date which should be around June 8th.

 - Add Sepolia Tesnet to Metamask:
 ```
 Network Name: Sepolia Testnet